hgilani/hgilani.github.com/source/_posts/2013-11-12-configuring-a-vagrant-vm-as-chef-workstation-part-1.markdown

 4. yum: This cookbook configures the various yum components on Red Hat-like systems.
 Even though yum is not used on ubuntu this cookook is needed as it seems to be the pre-requisite for the rbenv cookbook.
 5. ruby_build: Contains LWRP for the rbenv cookbook.

-??? give a link to my cookbook repo ???
+Note: You can download All the Cookbooks used in this post from my [cookbooks repo on github](https://github.com/hgilani/cookbooks)

 With this run-list Vagrantfile would have following chef settings